Rock Scallop Shell, Crassadoma gigantea

 Rock Scallop Shell, Crassadoma gigantea.
 Shell collected off the beach in the greater San Diego area, San Diego, California, October 2018.
 Size: 20 cm (7.9 inches) x 20 cm (7.9 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

 Rock Scallop, Crassadoma gigantea.
-Underwater photograph of a Rock Scallop in its native environment in the greater San Diego area, San Diego, California, July 2018.
+Underwater photograph of a Rock Scallop, in the greater San Diego area, San Diego, California, July 2018.
 Photograph and identification courtesy of Bob Hillis, Ivins, Utah.